Lifetime Achievement Emmys: Notable winners

-Performer LeVar Burton became the first individual to receive a Lifetime Achievement Award for his decades of work in children's programming in December 2022.
+LeVar Burton became the first individual to receive a Lifetime Achievement Award at the Children's and Family Emmy Awards for his decades of work in children's programming in December 2022.

-British broadcaster David Frost, who conducted the interviews with former President Richard Nixon that received dramatization in the 2008 Oscar-nominated film Frost/Nixon, received a Lifetime Achievement Emmy at the International Emmys in 2009.
+British broadcaster David Frost, who conducted the interviews with Richard Nixon that received dramatization in the 2008 film Frost/Nixon, received a Lifetime Achievement Emmy at the International Emmy Awards in 2009.

-Entertainment figures who have received a Lifetime Achievement Emmy at the Daytime Emmys include Judy Sheindlin, the central figure of Judge Judy, and John Clarke, a veteran film and television actor best known for starring on Days of Our Lives for thirty-seven years.
+Entertainment figures who have received a Lifetime Achievement Emmy at the Daytime Emmys include Judy Sheindlin, the star of Judge Judy, and John Clarke, a film and television actor best known for starring on Days of Our Lives for thirty-seven years.

-Receiving the award in 1997, performer Fred Rogers of programs decided to children such as Mister Rogers' Neighborhood delivered one of the most notable moments in an Emmy acceptance speech during the 24th Daytime Emmy Awards, successfully commanding the audience to give a moment of silence of commemorative thankfulness.
-Rogers got a standing ovation before his comments, in which he told the crowd "may God be with you".
+Receiving the award in 1997, performer Fred Rogers of children's programs such as Mister Rogers' Neighborhood delivered one of the most notable moments in an Emmy acceptance speech during the 24th Daytime Emmy Awards, successfully commanding the audience to give a moment of silence of commemorative thankfulness.
+Rogers received a standing ovation before his comments, in which he told the crowd "may God be with you".

 In 2020, sports reporter Lesley Visser became the first woman to be awarded the Sports Lifetime Achievement Award, for her pioneering work in the generally male-dominated industry of sports television.
-"To be a pioneer at nearly every juncture... isn’t easy despite how Lesley Visser makes it look," Justine Gubar, the Executive Director of the Sports Emmy Awards, publicly remarked, while adding that Visser had become an "unparalleled role model and mentor to countless up-and-coming journalists".
+"To be a pioneer at nearly every juncture... isn't easy despite how Lesley Visser makes it look," Justine Gubar, the Executive Director of the Sports Emmy Awards, publicly remarked, while adding that Visser had become an "unparalleled role model and mentor to countless up-and-coming journalists".

 In 2022, actor LeVar Burton became the first person to be honored with a Lifetime Achievement Award for his work on children's television.
-He will be presented with his award at the inaugural Children's and Family Emmy Awards on December 11, 2022.
-Burton's efforts to promote literacy in the United States has taken over two decades and involved multiple productions such as the television series Reading Rainbow; the performer has not only read books to young people but also explained current events to them and otherwise worked to educate them.
+He was presented with his award at the inaugural Children's and Family Emmy Awards on December 11, 2022.
+Burton's efforts to promote literacy in the United States has taken over two decades and involved multiple productions such as the television series Reading Rainbow; Burton has not only read books to children but also explained current events to them and otherwise worked to educate them.